AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 3. 24 x 7
 4. valued and respected.

 For any organisation, an important driver of customer centricity starts with the culture of that organisation and the tone that is set from the top.
-It’s how the senior executives turn up and how they role model that they genuinely care about customer outcomes.
-For example, do they ensure that the customer is at the heart of policy development?
+Senior leaders play a big role in making sure they're getting good outcomes for customers.

-This constant leadership by example needs to translate into all aspects of the operating rhythm of an organisation:
+This constant leadership by example needs to translate into all aspects of the operating rhythm of an organisation.

-- the designing of policies
-- work practices
-- configuration of technology
-- training
-- products
-- communications
-- performance dashboards.

 From my experience, it requires consistency of leadership and focus to deliver long lasting change.